NCAR/climate-primer-water/doc/ch4_gcms.rst

 science to provide insights into our understanding of climate change.
-These sophisticated computer models simulate the Earth’s climate systems, including the atmosphere, oceans, land surface, and ice, allowing for an accounting of the energy storage and energy fluxes into and out of the earth system.
-Here are some key benefits of GCMs to climate change understanding:
+These sophisticated computer models simulate the Earth’s climate systems, including the atmosphere, oceans, land surface, and ice, enabling an accounting of the energy storage and energy fluxes into and out of the earth system.
+Here are some key benefits of GCMs to climate-change understanding.

 *Projection of Future Climate Conditions and Support for International Climate Assessments*